 - Determine locations and arrange for mobile voting.

-- Establish arrangements for, and undertake early voting, election day voting and declaration voting including un-enrolled, postal and absent voting.
+- Establish arrangements for, and undertake early, election day and declaration voting including un-enrolled, postal and absent voting.

 - Determine and declare the result of the election.